destitutus/AdMobPlugin/README.md

 AdMobPlugin
 ===========

-This is a prototype of a cross-platform Local Notification Cordova plugin.
+This is a prototype of a cross-platform Adv Cordova plugin.
 Android, iOS and WindowsPhone7 are currently supported

 ## AdMob Plugin JavaScript API